jameshughes89/cs102/src/site/cpp-arrays.rst

 .. warning::

     These arrays are just chunks of RAM and do **not** know their own size; we must keep track of the array length on our own.
 In the above example, notice how the ``length`` was also included as a parameter.

-This would be required in this situation as there would be no other way to retrieve the array's length.
+    There is a way to get the length of an array, but it's a little cumbersome.
+The ``sizeof`` operator tells you how much RAM a given value/type takes up.
+For example, if you ask ``sizeof(int)``, it will return the number of bytes an integer needs (typically 4 bytes).
+Further, if you have an array ``int foo[5]``,  and ask ``sizeof(foo)``, it will return the total amount of RAM that array uses (in this case, one would expect 20 bytes --- room for 5 integers, and an integer takes up 4 bytes).
+With this, I can calculate the size of the array with ``sizeof(foo)/sizeof(foo[0])``.